MASTG-TECH-0084: Debugging

 (lldb) process connect connect://<ip-of-ios-device>:1234

-Typing image list gives a list of main executable and all dependent libraries.
+Typing image list lists the main executable and all dependent libraries.

-In the previous section we learned about how to setup a debugging environment on an iOS device using LLDB.
-In this section we will use this information and learn how to debug a 3rd party release application.
-We will continue using the iOS UnCrackable L1 and solve it using a debugger.
+In the previous section, we learned about how to set up a debugging environment on an iOS device using LLDB.
+In this section, we will use this information and learn how to debug a third-party release application.
+We will continue using iOS UnCrackable L1 and debug it.

-In contrast to a debug build, the code compiled for a release build is optimized to achieve maximum performance and minimum binary build size.
-As a general best practice, most of the debug symbols are stripped for a release build, adding a layer of complexity when reverse engineering and debugging the binaries.
+In contrast to a debug build, code compiled for a release build is optimized for maximum performance and minimal binary size.
+As a general best practice, most debug symbols are stripped in release builds, which adds complexity when reverse-engineering and debugging binaries.

-Due to the absence of the debug symbols, symbol names are missing from the backtrace outputs and setting breakpoints by simply using function names is not possible.
+Because the debug symbols are missing, symbol names are absent from the backtraces, and setting breakpoints using function names is not possible.
 Fortunately, debuggers also support setting breakpoints directly on memory addresses.
-Further in this section we will learn how to do so and eventually solve the crackme challenge.
+In the remainder of this section, we will learn how to do so and ultimately solve the crackme challenge.

 Some groundwork is needed before setting a breakpoint using memory addresses.
 It requires determining two offsets:

-1. Breakpoint offset: The address offset of the code where we want to set a breakpoint.
-This address is obtained by performing static analysis of the code in a disassembler like Ghidra.
+- Breakpoint offset: The address offset of the code where we want to set a breakpoint.
+This address is obtained by static code analysis using a disassembler such as Ghidra.

-2. ASLR shift offset: The ASLR shift offset for the current process.
-Since ASLR offset is randomly generated on every new instance of an application, this has to be obtained for every debugging session individually.
+- ASLR shift offset: The ASLR shift offset for the current process.
+Since the ASLR offset is randomly generated on each application instance, it must be obtained for each debugging session.
 This is determined using the debugger itself.

-iOS is a modern operating system with multiple techniques implemented to mitigate code execution attacks, one such technique being Address Space Randomization Layout (ASLR).
-On every new execution of an application, a random ASLR shift offset is generated, and various process' data structures are shifted by this offset.
+iOS is a modern operating system that uses multiple techniques to mitigate code-execution attacks, including Address Space Layout Randomization (ASLR).
+On each application execution, a random ASLR shift offset is generated, which shifts various process data structures.

-When a binary is opened in a disassembler like Ghidra, it loads a binary by emulating the respective operating system's loader.
-The address at which the binary is loaded is called image base address.
-All the code and symbols inside this binary can be addressed using a constant address offset from this image base address.
-In Ghidra, the image base address can be obtained by determining the address of the start of a Mach-O file.
+When a binary is opened in a disassembler like Ghidra, it is loaded by emulating the operating system loader.
+The address at which the binary is loaded is called the image base address.
+All code and symbols in this binary can be addressed using a constant offset from the image base address.
+In Ghidra, the image base address can be obtained by determining the start address of a Mach-O file.
 In this case, it is 0x100000000.

 The value of the hidden string is stored in a label with the hidden flag set.
-In the disassembly, the text value of this label is stored in register X21, stored via mov from X0, at offset 0x100004520.
+During disassembly, the text value of this label is stored in register X21 via mov from X0 at offset 0x100004520.
 This is our breakpoint offset.

 For the second address, we need to determine the ASLR shift offset for a given process.
 The ASLR offset can be determined by using the LLDB command image list -o -f.
 The output is shown in the screenshot below.

-In the output, the first column contains the sequence number of the image ([X]), the second column contains the randomly generated ASLR offset, while 3rd column contains the full path of the image and towards the end, content in the bracket shows the image base address after adding ASLR offset to the original image base address (0x100000000 + 0x70000 = 0x100070000).
-You will notice the image base address of 0x100000000 is same as in Ghidra.
-Now, to obtain the effective memory address for a code location we only need to add ASLR offset to the address identified in Ghidra.
+In the output, the first column contains the sequence number of the image ([X]), and the second column contains the randomly generated ASLR offset.
+In contrast, the 3rd column contains the full path to the image, and towards the end, the content in brackets shows the image base address after applying the ASLR offset to the original image base (0x100000000 + 0x70000 = 0x100070000).
+You will notice that the image base address 0x100000000 matches that in Ghidra.
+To obtain the effective memory address for a code location, we only need to add the ASLR offset to the address identified in Ghidra.
 The effective address to set the breakpoint will be 0x100004520 + 0x70000 = 0x100074520.
-The breakpoint can be set using command b 0x100074520.
+The breakpoint can be set using the command b 0x100074520.

 In the above output, you may also notice that many of the paths listed as images do not point to the file system on the iOS device.
-Instead, they point to a certain location on the host computer on which LLDB is running.
+Instead, they point to a specific location on the host computer where LLDB is running.
 These images are system libraries for which debug symbols are available on the host computer to aid in application development and debugging (as part of the Xcode iOS SDK).
-Therefore, you may set breakpoints to these libraries directly by using function names.
+Therefore, you may set breakpoints in these libraries directly by using function names.

-After putting the breakpoint and running the app, the execution will be halted once the breakpoint is hit.
+After setting a breakpoint and running the app, execution halts when the breakpoint is hit.
 Now you can access and explore the current state of the process.
-In this case, you know from the previous static analysis that the register X0 contains the hidden string, thus let's explore it.
-In LLDB you can print Objective-C objects using the po (print object) command.
+In this case, you know from the previous static analysis that register X0 contains the hidden string; let's explore it.
+In LLDB, you can print Objective-C objects using the po (print object) command.

-Voila, the crackme can be easily solved aided by static analysis and a debugger.
-There are plethora of features implemented in LLDB, including changing the value of the registers, changing values in the process memory and even automating tasks using Python scripts.
+VoilĂ , the crackme can be easily solved with static analysis and a debugger.
+LLDB offers a wide range of features, including modifying register values, updating process memory, and automating tasks with Python scripts.

-Officially Apple recommends use of LLDB for debugging purposes, but GDB can be also used on iOS.
-The techniques discussed above are applicable while debugging using GDB as well, provided the LLDB specific commands are changed to GDB commands.
+Officially, Apple recommends LLDB for debugging, but GDB can also be used on iOS.
+The techniques discussed above are also applicable when debugging with GDB, provided the LLDB-specific commands are replaced with GDB commands.